Privacy information: key stage 4 and 5 and adult education

 DfE has long-term research databases that are used for research and statistical purposes:

-- the LEO database
+- the Longitudinal Educational Outcomes (LEO) database

-The data stored in the NPD is provided by educational settings or local authorities as part of the operation of the education system, such as to fund your learning.
+The data stored in the NPD is provided by educational settings or local authorities as part of the operation of the education system, and is used for research and statistical purposes to improve and promote the education and well-being of children in England and to monitor learning assessments.

 The LEO database compares students’ levels of education to their levels of employment and earnings in later life.
 To do this, we link personal information obtained from the NPD to other government departments relating to education, employment and benefit claims in order to: